Client mTLS authentication

 You only upload your public CA certificate to Zuplo.
 Private keys and issued client certificates stay with you and your clients.

-1/ Upload Your CA Certificate
+1/ Upload your CA certificate

 Use the Zuplo CLI to upload your CA certificate.
 The CA is registered against your account and is automatically made available on all of your gateway domains.